ziyoung/better-wilcom-docs/wilcom-docs/Modifying/combine/Select_objects_by_stitch_type.md

 ## To select objects by stitch type...

-1Select Edit > Select by Stitch Type.
+1. Select Edit > Select by Stitch Type.
 The Select by Stitch Type dialog opens.

 ![SelectByStitchType.png](assets/SelectByStitchType.png)

-2Select a stitch type from the list.
+2. Select a stitch type from the list.

 - To select a range of stitch types, hold down Shift as you click.
 - To select multiple stitch types, hold down Ctrl as you click.

-3Click OK.
+3. Click OK.
 Objects using the selected stitch types are selected in the design.

 ![combine00042.png](assets/combine00042.png)